Supreme Court Recap: How the New Court Handled Federal Court Access

 with Jane Perkins, Gary Smith, & Mona Tawatao

-Join our December 2018 episode of the Advocacy Exchange, our monthly conversation with advocates advancing change.
-We will enjoy our annual conversation with federal court experts Jane Perkins, Legal Director of the National Health Law Program; Gary Smith, Executive Director of Legal Services of Northern California; and Mona Tawatao, Senior Litigator at the Western Center on Law and Poverty.
-We’ll discuss the general federal-court-access trends from last Supreme Court Term along with specific cases of note.
+In our December 2018 episode of the Advocacy Exchange, our monthly conversation with advocates advancing change, we enjoyed our annual conversation with federal court experts Jane Perkins, Legal Director of the National Health Law Program; Gary Smith, Executive Director of Legal Services of Northern California; and Mona Tawatao, Senior Litigator at the Western Center on Law and Poverty.* We discussed the general federal-court-access trends from last Supreme Court Term along with specific cases of note.